 - Level net amount: you select the frequency of the withdrawals and the amount you want to receive.
-In addition to this amount we will withdraw any fees and withholding taxes. - Level gross amount: you select the frequency and amount of the withdrawal before any fees and withholding taxes are deducted. - RRIF minimum annual payment: for RRIF, LIF, LRIF, RLIF, and PRIF only.
-The RRIF minimum annual payment is calculated according to the Income Tax Act.
-Each withdrawal will be for the same amount.
-The total for the calendar year will equal the RRIF minimum annual payment.

-• Maximum annual payment: for LIF, LRIF, and RLIF only.
+In addition to this amount we will withdraw any fees and withholding taxes. - Level gross amount: you select the frequency and amount of the withdrawal before any fees and withholding taxes are deducted. - Minimum annual payment: for RRIF, LIF, LRIF, RLIF, and PRIF only.
+The minimum annual payment is calculated according to the Income Tax Act.
+Each withdrawal must be for the same amount. - Maximum annual payment: for LIF, LRIF, and RLIF only.
 The maximum annual payment is calculated according to pension law.
-Each withdrawal will be for the same amount.
+Each withdrawal must be for the same amount.
 The total for the calendar year will equal the maximum annual payment.

 If you ask us to redeem units of a fund with a DSC or lowload sales charge option before the end of the specified period, a sales charge applies.
 We may waive these charges up to the DSC-free amount.
-See section 8, Fees and charges, for more information.
+See section 5, Fees and charges, for more information.